siberianfox/tinygwiki/Home.md

 Please come visit / join any or all of the above.

-_Please be patient - we are updating the wiki to accommodate github's new and "improved" right hand navigation page, and in general to clean up a bit.
-There will be many broken links until this process is complete.
-Thanks for your patients.
-The actual pages can all be found in the right hand nav window, but you will have to hunt for them. _

 ### Getting Started
 * [What is TinyG?
 A hardware and software description](https://github.com/synthetos/TinyG/wiki/1.01-What-is-TinyG)